-AGR283 Freshwater Fishing Management Techniques 3 cr. hr.
+AGR283 Freshwater Fishing Management Techniques

 This course includes structured hands-on activities in the areas of freshwater fishing.
 Students will learn the proper way to manage fisheries as well as harvest and enjoy catching a variety of fish species.
 Each student is required to provide their own fishing equipment.